MattCaner/AATT/README.md

 # AATT
-AATT (Advanced Adaptive Transformer Topologies) is an experimental implementation of transformer network topologies optimization methods, including the use of the surrogate optimization and simulated annealing
+AATT (Advanced Adaptive Transformer Topologies) is an experimental implementation of transformer network topologies optimization methods.
+It was used as my master thesis code, but the development hasn't ended there and is still in progress.

-This is my master thesis code.

-My master thesis is written at the Faculty of Physics and  Applied Computer Science, AGH University of Technology in Kraków, supervised by Professor Szymon Łukasik.